 Wondering how to get started?
 Here are some tips when setting up your Pop-Up forms in HubSpot:

 - Targeting: Be sure to target the appropriate pages on your website for your respective Pop-Up forms.
 Every form doesn't need to be on every page of your site.
 It would be best to look at the goal of the website page or landing page, understand why you're thinking of using a Pop-Up form, and who your target persona is on that page.

 - Triggers: Ensure that your flow triggers are appropriate.
 You can trigger a pop-up on exit intent (when someone is about to leave your website), based on how long they have been on a page, and more.
 Think about these variables to ensure that you are triggering the pop-up to the right audience at the right time.
 In HubSpot, you can also exclude the pop-up from displaying if someone has already downloaded that particular offer or taken that specific action.

 - Devices: There are options for you to disable the Pop-Up form on mobile devices in HubSpot.
 I would recommend this unless your site is almost entirely visited on a device other than a desktop computer.
 It can be interruptive on the phone and may cause people to bounce instead of the ultimate goal of converting.
 Having a pop-up on mobile can sometimes hurt your SEO efforts.

-- Follow Up: While this isn't directly part of the Lead Flows, the follow up is critical.
-In HubSpot, you need to ensure that you are tracking who fills out your Lead Flows so you know which automation workflow(s) is most appropriate for your contacts.
-For example, you may need to update contact properties based on the Lead Flow submitted, or send them a follow up email, etc. This is important to build into your overall strategy so you make sure these leads are being treated like any other landing page lead and are getting delivered the requested content.
+- Follow-Up: You need to track who fills out your Pop-Up forms so you know which automation workflow(s) is most appropriate for your contacts.
+For example, you may need to update contact properties based on the Pop-Up submitted or send them a follow-up email.
+This is important to build into your overall strategy, so you make sure these leads are being treated like any other landing page lead and are getting delivered the requested content.